 Players Don’t Trust League Over Headshots

 Yahoo’s PuckDaddy blog is usually good for an insightful post or two every couple days, and this week raised the question we’re all wondering about the supposed new headshot rules the NHL is looking to enforce: if headshots already were illegal, why is it taking a new law to make it enforced?
 Includes some surprisingly quality thoughts from Mike Milbury and other people within the game about the pros/cons of specifying an illegal act to such a degree, which is for the most part unheard of in the vagueness of NHL officiating.
-On the one hand, if there’s a more specific rule in place, that can theoretically only help there be more calls, but on the other hand, a ref’s definition of “hit to the head” could be just as much a gray area as any other call in the game is anyway.
+On the one hand, if there’s a more specific rule in place, that can theoretically only help there be more calls, but on the other hand, a ref’s definition of “hit to the head” could be a punitive damages or just as much a gray area as any other call in the game is anyway.
 Which, of course, has everyone doubting if anything’s actually changed.
 Like a broken record… Story link.

 Shanny Goes To Toronto?

 Hockey writer-of-record Jim Kelley made some good points about Shanahan’s unique combination of respect for and within the game, passion for hockey and cross-border appeal amongst both league execs and the players, posing him as a potential candidate for NHLPA leadership.
 Besides the fact that taking the reigns of the PA is akin to leaping into a snake pit without a whip, Kelley makes a good case (although it’s pure speculation at this point).
 Story link.